sircharlo/meeting-media-manager/docs/_posts/2013-01-09-congregation-sync.md

 ---
 category: Configuration
 title: 'Congregation sync'
-layout: null
 ---

 The brother designated as _videoconference organizer_ (VO) by the body of elders can use M³ to manage what media is made available to the technical A/V support team in his congregation.
 The VO, or someone designated by him, can:

-- upload <strong>additional</strong> media to be shared during a meeting, such as for the circuit overseer's visit, or for public speakers' talks
+- upload **additional**media to be shared during a meeting, such as for the circuit overseer's visit, or for public speakers' talks
-- <strong>hide</strong> media from JW.org that isn't relevant for a given meeting, for example, when a part has been replaced by the local branch
+- **hide** media from JW.org that isn't relevant for a given meeting, for example, when a part has been replaced by the local branch
-- add or remove <strong>recurring</strong> media, such as a year-text video, or an announcement slide
+- add or remove **recurring** media, such as a year-text video, or an announcement slide

-All who are synced to the same congregation will then receive the exact same media when they click the <em>Update media folders</em> button.
+All who are synced to the same congregation will then receive the exact same media when they click the _Update media folders_ button.

 Please note that the congregation sync feature is opt-in and entirely optional.